Continuous-time trading and the emergence of probability: Existence of quadratic variation

-Equation (\ref{eq:positive}) in Appendix shows that $\mathfrak{S}$ can be chosen positive.
 Fix temporarily $\alpha>0$.
-It is easy to see that, since the sum of these positive supercapital processes over $n=1,2,\ldots$ with weights $2^{-n}$ will also be a positive supercapital process, none of these processes will ever exceed $2^n2/\alpha$ except for a set of $\omega$ of outer content at most $\alpha/2$.
+It is easy to see that, since the sum of the positive capital processes $\mathfrak{S}^n$ over $n=1,2,\ldots$ with weights $2^{-n}$ will also be a positive capital process, none of these processes will ever exceed $2^n2/\alpha$ except for a set of $\omega$ of upper price at most $\alpha/2$.
 The inequality

 can be equivalently rewritten as

 Plugging in the identities

 and taking $\lambda:=2^n$, we can transform (\ref{eq:equivalent}) to